Pet Peeves of an Older American White Heterosexual Male

 4. Lesbian, Gay, Bisexual, and Transgender Lifestyle Demands

 When growing up in the 1950s, there was no public discussion about lesbian, gay, bisexual, and transgender (LGBT) lifestyles because this topic was taboo.
-In 2015, however, the U.S. Supreme Court legalized same sex marriages and has also given equal rights to the LGBT.
-Just the same, I view same sex marriage as immoral and also can not condone any law which states that the transgender and bisexual can use any public restroom of gender they choose.
+In 2015, however, the U.S. Supreme Court legalized same-sex marriages and has also given equal rights to the LGBT.
+Just the same, I view same-sex marriage as immoral and also cannot condone any law which states that the transgender and bisexual can use any public restroom of the gender they choose.

 I am not opposed to a woman working to help a husband support a family.
-I draw the line, however, when women view their job or career as more important than marriage or family life.
-If women took more responsibility in taking care of their families, there would be less problems in society.
+I draw the line, however, when women view their job or career is more important than marriage or family life.
+If women took more responsibility in taking care of their families, there would be fewer problems in society.

 6. Illegal Immigration